wwchiang/censustestapp/README.md

 - **incomeDataNonFamilies** only includes non-family households

 The returned JSON object also contains median incomes (a single value) for all 3 groups.

-## Instructions

-Come up with a UI to allow users to easily browse and interpret as much of this data as possible.
-You don't have to use every option in the API and can focus on what would be most useful or interesting.